DavidMCV97/debt_classification/README.md

 # debt_classification
-Algorithm to classify debts acording to the discounts it has get on the past months.
+Algorithm to project payments on debts